بِسْمِ اللّٰهِ الرَّحْمٰنِ الرَّحِيمِ

 1 (Ar-Rasûl believes in what has been revealed to him from his Rabb.
 As do the mu’mins.
 Each one [of them] believes in Allah, His Malâikah, His Books, and His Rasûls.
 "We make no distinction [they say] between one and another of His Rasûls...)

-If you turn most of these civilized people inside out, you will see apes and foxes, snakes, bears and swine.
-Their moral becomes their form.
+If you turn most of these civilised people inside out, you will see foremost monkeys and foxes, snakes, bears and pigs.
+Their morals become their form.

 “I have been warned that there are two special reasons why the many du'âs made last Ramadhan for the safety and salvation of the Ahl al-Sunnah have not appeared to be explicitly accepted for the time being.